Effective Dynamics of Interacting Fermions from Semiclassical Theory to the Random Phase Approximation: Interacting Fermi Gases at High Density

 In this review I discuss the approximation of solutions to \cref{eq:schroedinger} by simpler initial value problems.
 This of course depends on the choice of initial data, and I will dedicate particular attention to the discussion of the physically most important classes of initial data.

 \paragraph{Mean--Field and Semiclassical Scaling Regime} The Hamiltonian \cref{eq:hamiltonian} describes an extremely wide variety of physical systems, depending on the parameters such as the choice of the interaction potential $V$, of the sign and size of the coupling constant $\lambda$, the density, and the initial data.
 No approximation can describe all regimes; therefore we impose a specific choice of the parameters.
-The simplest case are mean--field type scaling regimes: a large number ($N \to \infty$) of particles in a fixed volume (whose size is defined by restricting $\Rbb^3$ to a domain such as a box with periodic boundary conditions (the torus) or assuming the initial data to be up to small tails compactly supported), with the interaction strength $\lambda$ assumed to be so small that the many small contributions of particle collisions sum to an effective external potential (the so--called mean field).
+The simplest case are mean--field type scaling regimes: a large number ($N \to \infty$) of particles in a fixed volume (whose size is defined by restricting $\Rbb^3$ to a domain such as a box with periodic boundary conditions (the torus) or assuming the initial data to be rapidly decaying), with the interaction strength $\lambda$ assumed to be so small that the many small contributions of particle pair interactions sum to an effective external potential (the so--called mean field).
 The effective potential itself depends on the wave function $\psi$, making the effective description non--linear.

 Let us derive the precise choice of parameters.
 For this argument we restrict attention to the torus, i.\,e., $H$ acting on $L^2(\Tbb^{3N})$, where $\Tbb^3 := \Rbb^3/2\pi\Zbb^3$.
 The simplest imaginable wave function in the antisymmetric subspace is a Slater determinant of plane waves